coderamen666/srd-v3.5-md/spells/magic-overview.md

 Concentrating to maintain a spell is a standard action that does not provoke attacks of opportunity.
-Anything that could break your concentration when casting a spell can also break your concentration while you're maintaining one, causing the spell to end.
+Anything that could break your concentration when casting a spell can also break your concentration while you’re maintaining one, causing the spell to end.

-You can't cast a spell while concentrating on another one.
+You can’t cast a spell while concentrating on another one.
 Sometimes a spell lasts for a short time after you cease concentrating.

-**Subjects, Effects, and Areas:** If the spell affects creatures directly the result travels with the subjects for the spell's duration.
+**Subjects, Effects, and Areas:** If the spell affects creatures directly the result travels with the subjects for the spell’s duration.
 If the spell creates an effect, the effect lasts for the duration.
 The effect might move or remain still.
 Such an effect can be destroyed prior to when its duration ends.
 If the spell affects an area then the spell